 Frederick James Mansell Bryant, Second Lieutenant, Welsh Regiment.
 Frederick was born at Pembroke in 1895, the only child of William Hugh Owen Mansell Bryant and Lillian Maude Bryant.
 The family later resided at Manorbier.
 Frederick was commissioned into the 1/4th Battalion, the Welsh Regiment, part of 159 Brigade, 53rd (Welsh) Division.
 The Division fought at Gallipoli, suffering heavily, and were transferred to Egypt upon withdrawal from the Peninsula.
 They defended the Suez Canal, before advancing into Palestine in 1917, and it was on the first day of the Battle of Gaza, on 26 March, 1917, that Frederick was Killed in Action.
 He is remembered on the Jerusalem Memorial, Panel 30 to 32.
 Frederick is not named on the Cenotaph, but is commemorated on St. Michael's Church Memorial.

 Albert Edward Coulson, Sergeant, 23357, Royal Garrison Artillery.
-Albert was born in 1893, the son of Ralph and Ada Coulson, of 38, Kent Street, Sculcoates, Hull.
-He enlisted at Hull into the Royal Garrison Artillery, and was posted to Pembroke Dock prior to the war.
+Albert was born in 1887, the son of Ralph and Ada Coulson, of 38, Kent Street, Sculcoates, Hull.
+He married Alice Gwyther in 1914 prior to enlisting at Hull into the Royal Garrison Artillery, and was posted to Pembroke Dock soon afterwards.
 On 1 January 1916 the 96th Siege Battery, Royal Garrison Artillery was formed at Pembroke Dock, and Albert became a Sergeant with the Battery.
 On 24 May 1916 the Battery landed in France, and saw its first action on the Somme, during the attack at Gommecourt.
 It fought on the Somme throughout the remainder of 1916, before being moved to Arras in 1917, and taking part in the Battle of Arras that year.
 The Battery then transferred to the Canadian Corps, in the Arras sector.
 Albert was killed when his gun was hit by German counter-battery fire on 23 July 1917.
-He was 23 years old, and is buried in Loos British Cemetery, France.
+He was 30 years old, and is buried in Loos British Cemetery, France.

 Thomas John Esmond, Rifleman, R/17560, Kings Royal Rifle Corps.
 Thomas was the son of Thomas and Sarah Ann Esmond, of Orchard Buildings, Pembroke, and enlisted there into the Army, joining the 1st Battalion, King's Royal Rifle Corps.
 The battalion formed part of 99 Brigade, 2nd Division, which had moved to France at the outbreak of war.
 They moved to Belgium, where they fought at the Battle of Mons, and retreating southwards, fought at the Affair of Landrecies, the Rearguard Actions of Villers-Cotterets, and at the Battle of the Marne where the German offensive was stopped.
 The Germans retreated north, and the BEF met them, fighting at the Battle of the Aisne.
 The 2nd Division were then moved to Flanders, where they fought at the First Battle of Ypres, when the German sweep through Flanders was stopped, and remained there throughout the first winter of the war.
 In 1915 they took part in the Battle of Festubert, and in September fought at the Battle of Loos, and subsequent Action of Hohenzollern Redoubt.
 In the summer of 1916 the Division were on the Somme, and this is where Thomas was killed, on 27 July 1916, aged 25.
 He is commemorated on the Thiepval Memorial, France.